benlau/nactor/README.md

 for game backend service and may work with socket.io for sequential process of game events.

-Of course it can be used for non-game usage.
+Of course it can be used for non-game service.

 Features
 ---------

-* Easy to use actor model creation (Interface is similar to drama)
+* Easy to declare actor (Interface is similar to drama)
    * Automated binding of async interface
 * Sequential order of message execution
     * All the message sent to actor model is processed in sequential order.
     * Actor's method can work in sync / async way (e.g read/write from database) .
     * Prevent the race condition of high concurrent write/read to a resource
     * Example usage: Judgement of game event sent from multiple players
-* Taking the advantage of node.js single thread design philosophy
-    * The actor model is running on the main thread like other node.js code.
+* The actor is running on main thread
+    * High performance
+    * Not-restricted access to other resource
 * Customizable error handling of uncaught exception in actor.

 Hello World